 This dish braises the fennel with salty capers and black olives, splashing it with verjuice before serving it with a little creamy feta and tangy lemon zest.
 It is an Ottolenghi dish – who else would put those flavours together?
 It is a pleasure to add this dish to our heat-applied fennel dishes.

 Just in case you are wondering, the 15 garlic cloves isn’t a typo – once scorched, they add a mellowing sweetness to an otherwise piercingly sharp dressing.
 Keep the ricotta in the dish if you can, it helps balance the acidity of the verjuice and other ingredients.

 This Ottolenghi dish is from Plenty More – we are cooking our way through this book.
 We feel free to substitute ingredients that are not readily available in our local area.
 In fact, it is Ottolenghi Cooking the Books Day on the blog – one of two days per month where we publish the latest recipes we have tried in our project of cooking from Ottolenghi’s books – those we have cooked directly and those we have been inspired by.
 Currently we are cooking from Plenty More, but not ignoring his other books completely.
 As I said, I often massage the recipes to suit what is available from our garden and pantry.
 For the original recipes, check his books and his Guardian column.

-Similar recipes include Fennel with Garlic and Orange, Slow Baked Fennel with Chilli, Garlic and Orange, Fennel and Fig Salad with Vin Cotto, and Fennel, Tomato and Potato Salad.
+Similar recipes include Baked Fennel with a Creamy Sauce, Fennel with Garlic and Orange, Slow Baked Fennel with Chilli, Garlic and Orange, Fennel and Fig Salad with Vin Cotto, and Fennel, Tomato and Potato Salad.